This year, outdoor spaces have begun to mean a lot more to us than ever before.

 When selecting outdoor tiles, we often look for materials that offer more texture and slip-resistance.
 This comes in natural looking materials, like stone, slate, limestone, travertine, and granite tiles.

-While polished tiles are great to look at, when wet, they become very dangerous.
+While polished tiles are great to look at, when wet, they can become dangerous.
 So always think about where you are placing these tiles!

 Questions to ask before choosing your outdoor tile!